yhatt/jsx-slack/README.md

 ## About escape

 jsx-slack makes an effort to show as same contents as defined by JSX as possible.
-Nevertheless, we may require what need to think about escaping text content.
+Nevertheless, we may require you to consider escaping contents.

 ### Special characters

-Anyone never want to care special characters for Slack mrkdwn formatting while using jsx-slack.
-But unfortunately, Slack does not provide how to escape special character for text formatting. :thinking:
+Anyone never wants to care special characters for Slack mrkdwn formatting while using jsx-slack.
+But unfortunately, Slack does not provide how to escape special characters for text formatting. :thinking:

-The content would break when JSX contents may have mrkdwn special characters for formatting like `*` `_` `~` `` ` `` `>`.
+The content would break when JSX contents may have mrkdwn special characters like `*` `_` `~` `` ` `` `>`.

 #### `<Escape>`: Escape special characters

-To battle against breaking message, we provide <Escape> component to replace special characters into another similar character.
+To battle against breaking message, we provide `<Escape>` component to replace special characters into another similar character.

-**By using `<Escape>`, please notice that it will may change characters in text.**

 ```jsx
 <Block>